turgaysebzecioglu/game-AIML/README.md

 # game-AIML
-A paintball game written in the AIML
+A paintball game written in the AIML/
 The language of this game is Turkish